Are you the kind of person who goes to bed, only to find hours later you’re still awake and all you’ve done is scroll social media?

 4 – Make Tomorrow’s To-Do List

 Do you ever stay awake stressing about everything you need to do the next day?
-If so, start making to-do lists before bed.
+If so, start making to-do lists before going to bed.

 Jot your reminders down on pen and paper if you can to reduce your blue light exposure.

 If you rely on your phone’s notepad to stay organized, transfer your to-do list onto your phone in the morning – otherwise, you may wind up too focused on your phone to sleep!

 Even if you can only think of 1-2 things you need to do tomorrow, write them down anyway.